Ovid/role-random-perinstance/README.md

 # BUGS

-Please report any bugs or feature fequests via the Web interface at [https://github.com/Ovid/role-random-perinstance/issues](https://github.com/Ovid/role-random-perinstance/issues).
+Please report any bugs or feature requests via the Web interface at [https://github.com/Ovid/role-random-perinstance/issues](https://github.com/Ovid/role-random-perinstance/issues).
 I will be notified, and then you'll automatically be notified of progress on your bug as I make changes.